kobrinsam/airbnb-pricing-dashboard/README.md

 - Interactive dashboard with user inputs for listing details
 - Price prediction using a trained machine learning model
-- Map visualization to select the listing location
+- Map visualization to select the potential listing location in target markets.

 ## Installation